 - Must have satisfied all ENGL and READ learning support and ESOL requirements in English and reading prior to starting the program (MATH not required);

 - Must submit a complete program application by the appropriate deadline;

 - Must submit complete set of transcripts with program application by the appropriate deadline; and

 - Must complete a panel interview.

-- Selection will be based on a composite admission score consisting of points from the panel interview, GPA, related work experience, courses taken toward the program, and recommendation score.
+- Selection will be based on a composite admission score consisting of points from the panel interview, GPA, related work experience, and courses taken toward the program.